Deletable edges in 3-connected graphs and their applications: Terminology and prior results

-To delete an edge $e$ remove it and any isolated vertices formed in the process.
+The terminology and notation follow \cite{Kingan2022} for the most part, except that a graph may have loops and multiple edges.
+If it does not, then it is called {\it simple}.
+A graph with at least 4 vertices is {\it $3$-connected} if at least 3 vertices must be removed to disconnect it.
+By convention $K_4$ is considered 3-connected.
+To delete an edge $e$ remove it from the graph leaving its end vertices intact.
 The resulting graph, denoted by $G\backslash e$, is called an {\it edge-deletion} of $G$.
-An edge $e$ in $G$ is called {\it deletable} if $G\backslash e$ is 3-connected.
-To contract an edge $e$ with end-vertices $u$ and $v$, collapse the edge by identifing the end-vertices $u$ and $v$ as one vertex, and delete the resulting loop.
-The resulting graph, denoted by $G / e$, is called an {\it edge-contraction}.
-A graph $H$ is a {\it minor} of a graph $G$ if $H$ can be obtained from $G$ by deleting edges (and any resulting isolated vertices) and contracting edges.
-We write $H=G\backslash X/Y$, where $X$ is the set of edges deleted and $Y$ is the set of edges contracted.
+An edge $e$ in a 3-connected graph $G$ is called {\it deletable} if $G\backslash e$ is 3-connected.
+A 3-connected graph is {\it minimally $3$-connected} if it has no deletable edges.
+As noted in the introduction, an edge $e$ in $G$ is $H$-deletable if $G\backslash e$ is 3-connected and has an $H$-minor.
+To contract an edge $f$ with end vertices $v$ and $v'$, collapse the edge by identifying $v$ and $v'$ as one vertex, and delete the loop formed.
+The resulting graph, denoted by $G / f$, is called an {\it edge-contraction}.
+Note that if $G$ is simple, then $G\backslash e$ remains simple, but $G/e$ is not necessarily simple.
+A graph $H$ is a {\it minor} of a graph $G$ if $H$ can be obtained from $G$ by deleting or contracting edges.
+Figure \ref{edgecontraction} viewed from left to right illustrates the edge-contraction operation.

-A simple graph $G$ with an edge added between non-adjacent vertices is denoted by $G+e$ and called an {\it edge-addition} of $G$.
-To {\it split} a vertex $v$ of degree at least 4, replace $v$ with two distinct vertices $v_1$ and $v_2$, join them by a new edge $f$, and join each neighbor of $v$ to exactly one of $v_1$ or $v_2$ in such a way that both $v_1$ and $v_2$ have degree at least 3.
-The resulting graph is denoted by $G\circ f$ and called a {\it vertex split} of $G$.